rayshardCeer/rayshardCeer/README.md

 - 🎓 I'm a passionate student currently studying at **SMKN 64 Jakarta**.
 - 💡 Deeply interested in **Backend Architecture**, **Web Development**, and Software Engineering.
 - ⚡ **just a lazy boy to dont reposito their project
+- 🔥 Im also interest with design and editing the video LOL

 ---